omarvlcst/projects/README.md

 If interested in my integrator code for null geodesics in the Schwarzschild spacetime, please kindly direct to ~/posgrado/code.

 Some of these projects were found, and readapted from other places.
-Others were obtained from:
+The ideas for developing others were obtained from:

 <ul>
 <li> <a href="https://github.com/karan/Projects"> Projects from github.com/karan/ </a></li>